opendatapune/data/README.md

 ----

-**Maharashtra Village boundaries** : [download zipped shapefile](https://drive.google.com/open?id=0B3gxOiUzXTR-RVdZNXh4X1huUG8) (45k+ shapes)
+**Maharashtra Village boundaries** : [download zipped shapefile](https://drive.google.com/open?id=0B3gxOiUzXTR-RVdZNXh4X1huUG8) (45k+ polygon shapes with district, taluka, village name and codes as per census 2011)
-Disclaimer: This is gathered from unofficial sources, can be inaccurate.
+Disclaimer: This data is compiled from unofficial sources, has not been checked for accuracy.
 Link is posted for purpose of data analysis, auditing by comparing with officially released PDFs, and documentation.

 ----